ANAct: Adaptive Normalization for Activation Functions: Experiments

 \subsection{ResNet}

 We also compared normalized activation function to other methods on ResNet with CIFAR-100 and Tiny ImageNet - a subset of ImageNet \citep{DBLP:journals/ijcv/RussakovskyDSKS15}.
-Due to the compuational limitation, we choose the ResNet50 as the backbone.
+Due to the computational limitation, we choose the ResNet50 as the backbone.
 We follow the same set up and train for a fixed number of epochs, which can ensure the sufficient convergence of baselines.

-For normalized activation function, we replaced all activation functions which is not following the element-wise addition in the bottleneck with their normalized version, since the shift operation will decrease the ratio of positive elements in output and the viariance of output will grow exponentially as the information flows to the deep block due to the scale operation, which will lead to extremely unstable normalzation factor, if we use normalized activation function right after the element-wise addition.
-Unnormalized activation function lowers the variance of the output raised by the element-wise addition, whereas normalized activation function keeps the variance and thus raise it exponentially as residual networks can be unraveled as hierarchical emsembles of relatively shallow networks \citep{Veit}.
+For normalized activation functions, we replaced all activation functions which is not following the element-wise addition in the bottleneck with their normalized version, since the shift operation will decrease the ratio of positive elements in output and the variance of output will grow exponentially as the information flows to the deep block due to the scale operation, which will lead to extremely unstable normalization factor, if we use normalized activation function right after the element-wise addition.
+The unnormalized activation function lowers the variance of the output raised by the element-wise addition, whereas the normalized activation function keeps the variance and thus raises it exponentially as residual networks can be unraveled as hierarchical ensembles of relatively shallow networks \citep{Veit}.

 We show the block for normalized activation function and unnormalized version in Appendix.